Jonah Hill was only paid £48,000 for his role in Wolf of Wall Street

 “I want to make money to pay my rent, and hopefully have a family one day and have kids and stuff."

-While the three-hour film is packed with memorably wild scenes, there is one that wasn't even in the script.
+While The Wolf of Wall Street is packed with wild scenes, one of its most memorable wasn't even in the script.

-McConaughey had a small part as eccentric senior stockbroker Mark Hanna, who takes Jordan under his wing as he's starting out on Wall Street.
+Matthew McConaughey has a small part in the film as eccentric senior stockbroker Mark Hanna, who takes Jordan under his wing as he's starting out on Wall Street.

-Over a lunch meeting, Mark shares some top tips with Jordan - namely that he should masturbate and use cocaine regularly.
+Over a lunch meeting, Mark shares some top tips with Jordan - namely that he should masturbate twice a day and use cocaine regularly.

 DiCaprio suggested that they try to incorporate it into the scene, and the rest is history.